 Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

-Your patio sits empty every time it rains.
-That costs more than you think — somewhere between $3,000 and $10,000 in lost revenue on a single bad-weather day, depending on your seating capacity.
-Across a BC shoulder season, that adds up to tens of thousands in money left on the table.
-A commercial patio cover turns that dead space into a year-round revenue generator, rain or shine, and most businesses recoup the investment within 12 to 18 months.
+Your patio sits empty every time it rains — and every rained-out day is revenue left on the table.
+Across a BC shoulder season, that adds up fast.
+A commercial patio cover turns that dead space into a year-round revenue generator, rain or shine, so your outdoor seating keeps earning no matter the forecast.

 Why BC Businesses Are Adding Commercial Patio Covers

 The outdoor dining boom that started during COVID didn’t fade — it accelerated.
 Municipalities across BC made temporary patio programs permanent, and customers now expect outdoor seating as standard.
-According to Restaurants Canada, establishments that added permanent covered patios saw a 20-30% increase in annual revenue, with some Okanagan locations reporting even higher during peak tourist season.
+Establishments that add permanent covered patios routinely report a meaningful lift in annual revenue, with many Okanagan locations seeing the biggest gains during peak tourist season.

 Beyond revenue, commercial patio covers solve a practical problem: BC weather is unpredictable.
 A sunny forecast can turn into sideways rain by 2 PM, and your staff scrambles to move guests inside while food gets cold.
 A permanent cover eliminates that scramble entirely.
 Your patio runs like a second dining room — predictable, comfortable, and profitable.
-For a detailed breakdown of pricing, check our patio cover cost guide.
+To talk through options for your space, request a free on-site quote.

 Restaurant & Hospitality Patio Covers